-Reference range: The levels of the anti-HSV-1 antibodies (IgM) were analysed with this EUROIMMUN ELISA in a panel of 500 healthy blood donors.
-With a cut-off ratio of 1.0, 0.8% of the blood donors were anti-HSV-1 positive (IgM).
+Reference range: The levels of anti-HSV-1/2 antibodies (IgM) were analyzed with this EUROIMMUN ELISA in a panel of 500 healthy blood donors.
+With a cut-off ratio of 1.0, all of the blood donors were anti-HSV-1/2 negative (IgM).